tamu-engineering-research/COVID-EMDA/README.md

 This paper substantiates the pandemic's impacts from the perspectives of power system security, electric power generation, electric power demand and electricity prices.\
 Available at: [EnerarXiv](http://www.enerarxiv.org/page/thesis.html?id=2196).\
 `
-H. Zhong, Z. Tan, Y. He, L. Xie, and C. Kang, Implications of COVID-19 for the electricity industry: A comprehensive review, CSEE Journal of Power and Energy Systems, 2020.
+H. Zhong, Z. Tan, Y. He, L. Xie, and C. Kang, Implications of COVID-19 for the Electricity Industry: A Comprehensive Review, CSEE Journal of Power and Energy Systems, 2020.
 `\
-This paper provides a review of the existing impacts that the pandemic has caused on the electricity sector.\
+This paper provides a review of the global impacts that COVID-19 has caused on the electricity sector.\
 Available at: [JPES](https://ieeexplore.ieee.org/abstract/document/9160443).

 ## Data Source